baronauta/RayTracer/README.md

 A typical scene description consists of two main parts:

 - **Shapes**
-  The geometric objects that make up the scene — such as spheres or planes.
+  The geometric objects that make up the scene $-$ spheres, planes and cubes.
+  They can be combined into complex objects using Constructive Solid Geometry ([CSG](#constructive-solid-geometry)).
+For more information on available shapes see [guidelines.md](./guidelines.md#-3-objects).
 - **Camera**
  Defines the viewpoint, orientation, and perspective from which the scene is rendered.